 What you’ll need:

-Rolled oats – you can use any type of rolled oats you fancy.
+Rolled oats – these are my go-to rolled oats (which also happen to be plastic-free!)
+You can use any type of rolled oats you fancy.
 Jumbo (old-fashioned) oats will give the flapjacks more bite and crunch, however they will be more crumbly and fragile.
 Alternatively, you can use fine, quick-cook oats to give the flapjacks a firmer hold.
 You can also use a combination of the two!
-I’ve linked my go-to rolled oats below (which also happen to be plastic-free!)

 Brown sugar – demerara or soft light brown sugar are the best options for flapjack, but you can use caster sugar if it’s all you have in.

-Coconut oil – my recipe calls for coconut oil as well as vegan butter – although this is totally optional!
-I personally love the texture coconut oil creates, as well as a subtle hint of coconut.
+Coconut oil – here is my favourite coconut oil to bake with.
+This recipe calls for coconut oil as well as vegan butter – although this is totally optional!
+I personally love the texture coconut oil creates, as well as the subtle hint of coconut.
 If you aren’t a coconut fan (as I know a lot of people aren’t) you can easily swap this out for more vegan butter or for refined/’odourless’ coconut oil (a staple for me) which is basically coconut oil without any flavour at all!
-I’ve linked my favourite refined coconut oil below.

-Golden syrup – a vital ingredient for proper, traditional flapjack.
+Golden syrup – this is the golden syrup that I use.
+A vital ingredient for proper, traditional flapjack.
 Nothing can recreate the delicious chewiniess that golden syrup gives!

-Dark chocolate – totally optional.
+Dark chocolate – This is my favourite chocolate to bulk-buy for vegan baking.
+This is totally optional.
 If you’re looking for a more traditional flapjack then leave this out, but if you’re a chocolate-lover (like me) then a dark chocolate drizzle takes these to the next level!
-Below is my favourite high-quality chocolate to bulk-buy for vegan baking.

 Add-ins – you can also add in chopped nuts and/or dried fruit to your flapjacks – I love using a combination of walnuts or pumpkin seeds with raisins or dried cranberries.
 Cooking the nuts brings out their flavour, which is delicious with the rich sweetness of the flapjacks.